bitquery/documentation/README.md

 ## GraphQL API

-Interaction with the backend part is executed via single GraphQL endpoint ( https:// graphql.bitquery.io ) using HTTP POST requests.
+Interaction with the backend part is executed via single [GraphQL endpoint](https://graphql.bitquery.io) using HTTP POST requests.
 Note that this endpoint URL is the same as for the IDE, the difference only in HTTP method used.

 The endpoint is served by a cluster of GraphQL servers, executing the following logic when